 Hannah Ireland is an interdisciplinary artist living in San Francisco.
 Ireland earned her MFA degree at California College of the Arts (2010), and her BA from St. John’s College, Annapolis (2001).
 She is a recipient of the Barclay Simpson Award (2010) and an Irvine Fellowship at The Montolvo Arts Center (2014).
-She has also been artist-in-residence and has presented projects at c3:Initiative in Portland, Oregon (2013-15), and The Wassaic Project in NY (2010).
+She has also been artist-in-residence and has presented projects at Stelo Arts in Portland, Oregon (2013-15), and The Wassaic Project in NY (2010).
 Her work has been exhibited at Yerba Buena Center for the Arts, Southern Exposure, Root Division, Unspeakable Projects, and Royal Nonesuch Gallery, among others in the Bay Area and nationally.
-Ireland recently exhibited work in An Idea of a Boundary curated by Jackie Im at the San Francisco Arts Commission Gallery.

-Ireland has collaborated with many other artists: with Annie Vought as double zero; with ERNEST for the project Demos with Amanda Curreri, Llewellyn Fletcher, and George Pfau; again with Llewellyn Fletcher’s as part of Diagonal Resistance at the University of Northern Arizona’s museum; and with Alison Pebworth for the Unofficial Department of Handshakes stationed in City Hall in January, 2018.
+Ireland has collaborated with many other artists.
+She has collaborated with Annie Vought as double zero; with ERNEST for the project Demos with Amanda Curreri, Llewellyn Fletcher, and George Pfau; she has also collaborated with Llewellyn Fletcher as part of Diagonal Resistance at the University of Northern Arizona’s museum; she also collaborated with Alison Pebworth for the Unofficial Department of Handshakes stationed in City Hall in January, 2018.

 Artforum Critics’ Picks, “An Idea of a Boundary,” Jeanne Gerrity, 2017